RagingBuilds/AvicusHub/README.md

 * We already started on something that iz vewwy secret. :3 C:

-Feel free to add ideas here, but if you want to remove an idea please discuss it in the skype chat or create an issue.
+Feel free to add ideas here, but if you want to remove an idea please discuss it in the skype chat or create an issue or just change it.

 Note
 =========